Yolo 80 Corridor Improvements Project

 Project Alternatives

 This section describes alternatives that were developed to meet the purpose and need of the project.
-The Build Alternatives are listed below.
+The preferred alternative is 4B.

 • Build Alternative 2a: Add a high-occupancy vehicle lane in each direction for use by vehicles with two or more riders (HOV 2+).